howsoai/howso-engine/CONTRIBUTING.md

 I got an empty response from an endpoint, what happened?

-- The Engine likely made a computation that contained a NaN, which are not allowed to be emitted in JSON format.
-The best course is to find a set of reproduction steps and debug up to just before the response is emitted, there you will be able to verify the presence of a NaN and work backwards towards its source.
+- The Engine likely made a computation that contained one or more NaN, which are not allowed to be emitted in JSON format.
+The best course is to find a set of reproduction steps and debug up to just before the response is emitted; there, you will be able to verify the presence of a NaN and work backwards towards its source.

 The engine crashed with a segmentation fault, did I do something wrong?

 - The Howso Engine is written in Amalgam which is designed to never have segmentation faults.
 This indicates that there is an issue within Amalgam.
-See the Amalgam documentation in order to learn how to debug your issue.
+See the [Amalgam documentation](https://github.com/howsoai/amalgam) in order to learn how to debug your issue.